jaystack/odata-v4-server-mongodb-example/tutorial.md

 ## Introduction

-In this tutorial, we will create an OData v4 server using JayStack OData v4 Server and will use a MongoDB database as data storage.
+In this tutorial, we will create an OData v4 service using JayStack OData v4 Server and will use a MongoDB database as data storage.
 We will use TypeScript here, but you can use ES6 too to implement your OData service.
 Our data model will be a simple Northwind-like model publishing categories and products.

 ## Installation